isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/math/all/nan-chiau-primary-learning-of-patterns-whole-numbers.md

 ---
-layout: simple-page
-title: Nan Chiau Primary - Learning Of Patterns - Whole Numbers
+title: 'Nan Chiau Primary - Learning Of Patterns - Whole Numbers'
 permalink: /nan-chiau-primary-learning-of-patterns-whole-numbers/
-breadcrumb: Nan Chiau Primary - Learning Of Patterns - Whole Numbers
+breadcrumb: 'Nan Chiau Primary - Learning Of Patterns - Whole Numbers'

 ---

 Students will observe given patterns and have to guess the next sequence of the given patterns.
 There will be three levels, i.e. Beginner (Shapes), Intermediate (Objects) and Advanced (Numbers).